 The language A courses are designed for students who have experience using the language under study in an academic context.
-ISA offers the following courses in different languages.
+ISA offers the following courses in several languages.
 For further information, continue reading on the following pages.

-- Language A: language and literature standard or higher level - Language A: literature standard or higher level
+- Language A: language and literature standard or higher level - Language A: literature standard or higher level - Language A: literature (School-supported self-taught) standard level